 This is especially awesome in the context of a credit card sign-up bonus, since you can pool a ton of Avios in a single account if you have two people sign-up for the card in a household, etc.

-10% discount on British Airways flights
+10% Discount On British Airways Flights

-One of the potentially cool perks of the British Airways Visa Signature® Card is that you can earn a “Travel Together Ticket” when you spend $30,000 on the card in a calendar year.
+One of the potentially great perks of the British Airways Visa is that you can earn a Travel Together Ticket when you spend $30,000 on the card in a calendar year.

-With this certificate you can book a British Airways award ticket at the full cost of Avios and carrier imposed surcharges, and then for the second person you just have to pay the surcharges.
+With this certificate, you can book a British Airways award ticket at the full cost of Avios and carrier-imposed surcharges, and then for the second person, you just have to pay the surcharges.
 While British Airways has hefty surcharges for travel on their own flights, this can still represent a great deal for first & business class travel, given how much those tickets would otherwise cost.

 This isn’t for everyone, though it has the potential to represent a good value, and I know it’s a feature that many value.

-Best British Airways Visa Card alternatives
+Is The British Airways Visa Card Worth It?

 The British Airways Visa Card is offering an excellent sign-up bonus.
 This can be worth it regardless of if you’re a big spender who can easily knock out the $20,000+ worth of spending, or if you just plan on qualifying for the 50,000 Avios after spending $3,000.